gaphor/gaphor/docs/design_principles.md

 try not to introduce concepts that are not available on Windows and macOS.

 User interface components are not generated.
-We found that UI generation (like many enterprise modeling tools) provides an awful user experience.
-We want users to want to use Gaphor on a regular basis, so we aim for it to be a tool that's pleasant to look at and easy to work with.
+We found that UI generation (like many enterprise modeling tools do) provides an awful user experience.
+We want users to use Gaphor on a regular basis, so we aim for it to be a tool that's pleasant to look at and easy to work with.